hubt/Docker/spark-cass/README.md

 see README in trigram on building a scala project to access cassandra tables

 More info:
-The docker cmd starts up the cassandra service
+The docker cmd starts up the cassandra service.
+Spark uses a local cluster connected to a local cassandra cluster via 127.0.0.1

 It creates a script /root/spark-cass which is just spark-shell but passes in the appropriate jars